beeware/Python-Android-support/README.rst

 Python Android Support
 ======================

-**This is the development version of the repository.
-It builds a packaged version of Python 3.7.6**.
-Other Python versions are available by cloning other branches of the main repository.

 This is a meta-package for building a version of CPython that can be embedded into an Android project.
+It supports Python versions 3.6, 3.7, and 3.8.

-It works by downloading, patching, and building CPython and selected pre- requisites, and packaging them as linkable dynamic libraries.
+It works by downloading, patching, and building CPython and selected pre- requisites, packaging them as linkable dynamic libraries, and packaging that into a ZIP file.
+It builds binaries for all four major Android ABIs.

 Quickstart
 ----------